guildai/issue-resolution/issue-46/README.md

 ### Staging runs

-It's important to generate the correct run directory layout.
+It's important to generate a correct run directory layout.
 Guild lets you create a staged run without running the operation.
 This is helpful for verifying run directory layout and debugging issues.

 Use the `--stage` option with the `run` command: